wds4/tapestry-protocol/tips/concept-graph/basics/graphs.md

 ## Notes

-Although DCoSL is not technically a "graph database", many of the ideas and principles are the same.
+Although the graphs used in the tapestry protocol are not technically a "graph database", many of the ideas and principles are the same.